pran-7-5/eco_style/README.md

 Flat Pan cast iron.

-Cast iron Mortar and pestle (stone, wooden should be avoided due to breakage).

 Accessories
 ________________________________________________
+Cast iron Mortar and pestle (stone, wooden should be avoided due to breakage).

 Neem Wood Board + rolling pin (avoid stone, plastic, metal).
 (Neem = antibacterial wood)

 Knives big + small (wooden handle is recommended), Cutting board (Neem wood) (avoid stone, plastic or metal).

 Dough mixing pot stainless steel.

-Strainer for frying = not the wire mesh one because hard to clean, the one with holes... don't keep it drained because it is stainless steel, not ideal. and cast iron is not possible.
+Strainer for frying = not the wire mesh one because hard to clean, the one with holes, don't keep it drained because it is stainless steel, not ideal. and cast iron is not possible.

 Natural fiber baskets.
 Clay storage jars.
 Clay glass.

 ** non-stick teflon(very dangerous), aluminum, steel, stainless steel, copper, plastic, silicone, tin, ceramic, non-stick Teflon utensils should be avoided.
 But why ? because = metals have leaching properties, can enter the central nervous system, aluminum and copper turn to Al2O3 and CuO. ceramic has paint.